-Credit Committee is responsible for credit management.
+Credit Committee is responsible for credit management and exercises oversight of overall credit quality of the Bank.
 The Committee consists of the Chief Executive Officer, Chief Risk Officer, one of the Head of Corporate and Institutional Banking, Head of Finance and senior staff of Credit Risk Division, and it is chaired by the Chief Risk Officer.
-Twelve Credit Committee meetings were held during 2019.
+Twelve Credit Committee meetings were held during 2020.